 While deploying the caTissue application, it is expected that the appropriate implementation of IDPAuthManager interface is specified in a file called “IDPConfiguration.xml”.
 This file can contain multiple IDP related information since caTissue is now capable of pointing to multiple IDPs at one time.

-Once the user submits his user name and password, In the LoginAction class, the above mentioned file is parsed and appropriate instance of the authentication manger class is invoked.
+Once the user submits his user name and password, in the LoginAction class, the above mentioned file is parsed and appropriate instance of the authentication manger class is invoked.
 Then the user entered credentials are passed to the invoked class and ‘authenticate ()’ method is called.
-And based on the return value of this method, control is passed to the appropriate page.
+Based on the return value of this method, control is passed to the appropriate page.

 Migration process: